-PSYCHOLOGIC HEALTH
+PSYCHOLOGICAL HEALTH

-Psychologic health includes the factors in every woman's life related to a balance of work and home, stress, relationships, family issues, and a sense of meaning and healing.
-Some experts debate that psychologic health, as a concept, focuses on the "well" population.
+Psychological health includes the factors in every woman's life related to a balance of work and home, stress, relationships, family issues, and a sense of meaning and healing.
+Some experts debate that psychological health, as a concept, focuses on the "well" population.
 Others feel that mental health promotion includes the plight of the mentally ill and the specific issues related to their environment and conditions.
-The World Health Organization defines mental health as "a state of well-being in which every individual realizes his or her own potential, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to her or his community" [183].
+The World Health Organization defines mental health as "a state of mental wellbeing that enables people to cope with the stresses of life, realize their abilities, learn well and work well, and contribute to their community.
+It is an integral component of health and well-being that underpins our individual and collective abilities to make decisions, build relationships, and shape the world we live in" [182].

-Psychologic health promotion is a process that facilitates healing by restoring harmony and balance between the mind and the body.
+Psychological health promotion is a process that facilitates healing by restoring harmony and balance between the mind and the body.
 Mind-body therapies and complementary therapies may alleviate stress-related health problems.
-Nursing interventions to promote psychologic health include touching, listening, caring, music, humor, and storytelling.
+Nursing interventions to promote psychological health include touching, listening, caring, music, humor, and storytelling.

-To maintain psychologic health, women should find time each day to focus on what their body/mind is telling them.
+To maintain psychological health, women should find time each day to focus on what their body/ mind is telling them.
 They should also take at least 15 minutes a day to do something they find special and relaxing.
-Other actions that promote psychologic health include:
+Other actions that promote psychological health include: